 As with finding the right chef's knife, what makes for a great rolling pin is largely a matter of personal taste, so go out to a kitchen shop or antiques store and try holding one in your own hands.
 The pin should feel light and smooth.

 For experienced bakers looking to step up their cookie game, it's lovely to have an embossed rolling pin, too.
 Many manufacturers prioritize form over function, resulting in beautiful designs that are a death trap for dough, so it can take a bit of trial and error to find a great pin.
-The paisley pin below is carved to the perfect depth, with the right balance of white space to keep the dough from sticking, so it's one I can recommend without reservation (though, admittedly, it still takes practice to master).
+The paisley pin above is carved to the perfect depth, with the right balance of white space to keep the dough from sticking, so it's one I can recommend without reservation (though, admittedly, it still takes practice to master).

 A Serrated Knife

 Tojiro F-737 Bread Slicer

 Whether slicing a hearty loaf of 100% whole wheat bread, leveling a layer cake, or cutting almond biscotti into even pieces, a reliable serrated knife is a must-have for any baker.

 My favorite from Tojiro costs about twenty dollars, but be sure to check out Daniel Gritzer's complete review of the best serrated knives for more options.

 I have...strong feelings about spatulas.
 There is no tool I use more often, so I need them to feel like an extension of my hand.
 For that reason, I have a zero-tolerance policy for stupid spatulas that don't do their job.
 If a silicone spatula is too chunky and thick to deftly scrape a bowl, it's a unitasking waste of space.
 If a flexible spatula could melt in my caramel sauce, it's going in the trash.